 Since journey mapping is all about looking at the experiences from the customer’s perspective, it’s important to understand that perspective.
 Unless you have the luxury of bringing real customers into the mapping process (which is great if you can do it, but uncommon in my experience), you’ll need to incorporate their perspective through some sort of proxy.
 Usually this takes the form of customer data and insights.
 Here are some suggestions on data sources that are helpful for establishing the voice of the customer:

-• Previous customer research – Helpful for understanding what customer do/don’t like
+- Previous customer research – Helpful for understanding what customers do/don’t like

 You don’t need all of this data to map the journey, but you do need some form of insight from the customer’s perspective.
 Ideally, enough to make an empathy map, which will give your team guidance on what customers are thinking and feeling throughout the journey.